 - General “street sport roadster” design (handlebars, but not way up; limited fairing, no windshield)

 - Single-sided swing-arm

 - The same wheels as on the RS (the same shape, anyway)

-- An IMU — Triumph hasn’t mentioned this, but it’s safe to assume as they mention “front wheel lift control” (which these days usually works via an IMU), and also it’s a feature on many high-end modern motorcycles (including the latest Speed Triples)
+- An IMU — Triumph hasn’t mentioned this, but it’s safe to assume as they mention “front wheel lift control” (which these days usually works via an IMU).

 The Speed Triple has been an iconic bike for Triumph, a rare example of a sporty roadster that hasn’t been based on a superbike.
 But recently, Triumph released the Speed Triple RR, with a fairing — so maybe the same is in stock for Triumph’s electric motorcycle future.